-The Uniscan Research team developed a new concept of the Radiobarrier system.
+The Uniscan Research team developed a UGS Mk2 system.
 It included a two-way radio channel with a special operation algorithm that made is possible to decrease power consumption and provide years of operation without battery replacement.

 The radio channel allowed transmitting a little amount of data both ways with extremely low power consumption.
 This was accomplished by modifying it for a specific purpose and eliminating the other functions.
 This autonomous radio channel was a know-how of Uniscan Research.

-One more innovation in Radiobarrier-2 was the concept of multi-sensor.
-Sensors of different type were replaced by a multi-sensor that worked as a seismic sensor, a break-wire sensor and a repeater at the same time.
-Apart from the multi-sensor, the system included a KOPR portable receiver and a fixed operator panel.
+One more innovation in UGS Mk2 was the concept of multi-sensor.
+Sensors of different types were replaced by a multi-sensor that worked as a seismic sensor, a break-wire sensor and a repeater at the same time.
+Apart from the multi-sensor, the system included a portable receiver and a control panel (PC or laptop).

 |Chief Developer — Andrey Bryzgalov|

 |Physicists — Viktor Molchanov, Anatoly Kozlov, Sergey Yeremenko|

 |Electronic Engineers — Aleksei Lukashov, Anatoly Yatsenko, Maxim Shtyrov|